 Alternatively, you can take a bus to Chiang Khong yourself, cross the border into Laos and buy tickets for the boat trip there.
 This is the cheaper but less smooth option.
 Mekong Smile Cruise offers a package including pick-up from Chiang Rai, hotel and a stop at the Pak Ou Caves for 200 USD.
 Learn more about the journey in this post.

-I wasn’t sure how I could fit everything in, especially since almost all of Chiang Rai’s top attractions are quite far-flung.
-The White Temple, Blue Temple and Black House are all on the outskirts of Chiang Rai, but most of the other attractions are even farther away.
+I wasn’t sure how I could fit everything in, especially since almost all of the best Chiang Rai attractions are quite far-flung.
+The White Temple, Blue Temple and Black House are all on the outskirts of Chiang Rai, and most of the other attractions are even farther away.

-But since the best things to do cover such a wide area, if you really want to fit in all of the top things to do in Chiang Rai in just a couple of days, this is one destination where joining a group tour really does make sense.
+But since the best things to do in Chiang Rai cover such a wide area, if you really want to do it all in just a couple of days, this is one destination where joining a group tour really does make sense.

-Apart from hill tribe trekking and visiting a homestay in the mountains, which can take a few days and needs to be arranged separately, most of the other attractions work well as part of a (very busy!) day trip.
+Apart from hill tribe trekking and visiting a homestay in the mountains, which can take a few days and needs to be arranged separately, most of the other Chiang Rai attractions are easy to see as part of a (very busy!) day trip.
 If you choose to book a day tour with a group in a shared minibus, this is also the cheapest way to get around Chiang Rai and see its main sights in a short time.

 When you walk down Chiang Rai’s main streets, you’ll see numerous travel agencies offering day trips, each cramming an absolutely crazy number of attractions into one day.
-These whistle-stop tours are really easy to find and book, and great value.
+These whistle-stop tours are really easy to find and book, and are a great value.
 Most of the ones I saw included transport, pick up and drop off at your hotel, plus lunch.
 They all cost around 1000 baht ($30).